mvac7/SDCC_startup_MSX32kROM4000/README.md

 Include winOS script (.BAT) for compile 32K projects.
 This script compile and generate the binary with the appropriate size.

-This startup use the rutine *find_rom_page_2* created by *Eduardo Robsy*
+This startup use the rutine *find_rom_page_2* created by **Eduardo Robsy**

 Example for compile and create a 32K ROM binary:

-'sdcc -mz80 --code-loc 0x4050 --data-loc 0xC000 --use-stdout --no-std-crt0 crt_MSX32kROM4000.rel CFILENAME.c'
+`sdcc -mz80 --code-loc 0x4050 --data-loc 0xC000 --use-stdout --no-std-crt0 crt_MSX32kROM4000.rel CFILENAME.c`
-'hex2bin -e ROM -s 4000 -l 8000 CFILENAME.ihx'   <--- generate a binary file and fill to 32768 Bytes size (8000h)
+`hex2bin -e ROM -s 4000 -l 8000 CFILENAME.ihx`   <--- generate a binary file and fill to 32768 Bytes size (8000h)

 In the test\ folder you will find an example (HelloWorld).